kvertacnik/Practical_Bioinformatics_Workshop/4_genome_manipulation.md

 ___

 ## seqtk installation
 Now, let's download and install the program [seqtk](https://github.com/lh3/seqtk).
 The README has directions on how to install the program.
-Do this in your personal folder on the cluster (I suggest making a "programs" folder and installing seqtk in there):
+Do this in your personal folder on the cluster (If you haven't done so already, I suggest making a "programs" folder and installing seqtk in there):
 ```
 git clone https://github.com/lh3/seqtk.git
 cd seqtk
 ls -l
 make
 ```

 If you run `ls -l` again, you should see something like this:
 ```
 [jdu282@mcc-login001 seqtk]$ ls -l